How long does data last on a USB flash drive?

 IDG

 All in all, this does not make a USB stick the ideal storage medium for long-term storage of important data — certainly not as the only method.
-You cannot avoid regular backups on other storage media.
-If you really want to back up data over a long period of time, you should use archival tapes or optical media.
+You cannot avoid regular backups on other storage media, such as an external drive.
+If you really want to back up data over a truly long period of time, you should even consider using archival tapes or optical media.

 And remember: It’s never a good idea to store important data in just one place and on just one medium.
 Flash drives are best for nimble file transfers or for creating bootable media.